Operator of Eddie Bauer stores in the US and Canada files for bankruptcy

 By Auzinea Bacon, CNN

-(CNN) — Eddie Bauer LLC filed for Chapter 11 bankruptcy protection on Monday and hopes to sell about 200 of its namesake outdoor sportswear stores in the United States and Canada, citing declining sales and supply chain challenges.
+(CNN) — Eddie Bauer LLC, the retail operator of Eddie Bauer’s North America stores, filed for Chapter 11 bankruptcy protection on Monday and hopes to sell about 200 of its namesake outdoor sportswear stores in the United States and Canada, citing declining sales and supply chain challenges.

 The company said its financial headwinds were exacerbated by the Trump administration’s uncertain tariff policies and inflation, among other factors.